mikeygough/my-ACS-3330-Single-Page-Web-Applications/final-assessment.md

 Your final assessment is a React Project.

-Create a React Project and name it with 'final' your first and last name:
+Create a React Project your first and last name:

-`FEW 2.3 final-<first>-<last>`
+`ACS 3330 Final Assessment <first> <last>`

-I should be able to run this project with `yarn start` or `npm start`
+I should be able to run this project with `npm start`

 ## Home Components - 2